-Stock futures start the week higher on reopening hopes
+Dow futures soar 500 pts to start the week on reopening hopes

 The New York Stock Exchange is set to reopen its famed trading floor Tuesday